ClockworksIO/clockworksio.github.io/_posts/2018-11-25-reactive-datalog-with-vega.md

 *Declarative Differential Dataflow* [1], that has the ability to compile Datalog queries into Differential Dataflows.

-Differential Dataflow [2] is a data-parallel programming framework designed to efficiently process large volumes of data and to quickly respond to arbitrary changes in input collections.
+Differential Dataflow [2] is "a data-parallel programming framework designed to efficiently process large volumes of data and to quickly respond to arbitrary changes in input collections".
+It is written and maintained by Frank McSherry.

-A unique property of this framework is its ability to incrementally [^1] update the state of various operators (think `join`, `group`, ...).
+A unique property of this framework is its ability to incrementally update the state of various operators (think `join`, `group`, ...).
 In other words: A Differential Dataflow is a computation that reacts to incoming changes in a smart and efficient way and propagates any new information correctly.
+There is quite a lot to it and we defer to [Frank's blog](http://frankmcsherry.org/) [2] for a trove of information on Differential itself.

 The system consists of a server written in Rust that takes commands via WebSocket and internally constructs the appropriate dataflows.
 We've build a client that can compile Datalog queries into query plans that the backend understands.

-There is quite a lot to it and I'll gladly defer to [2] for a lot of information.

 To clarify, here is a small example: We are interested in all people with a certain name and a certain age.
 As a Datalog query that may look like this:

 ```clojure
 [:find ?name ?age
  :where